ajayp/medicationsearch/README.md

 ---------------------

 To run server side unit tests, the command is ``npm run test-server``
-To run service side unit tests in debug, the command is ``npm run test-server:debug``
+To run server side unit tests in debug, the command is ``npm run test-server:debug``

 Postman
 ---------------------